-The Ministry of Health, Wellness and the Environment is closely monitoring the current situation of Hand, Foot and Mouth disease (HFMD) as there have been increased reports of cases across the country.
+The Ministry of Health, Wellness and the Environment is closely monitoring the current situation of the Hand, Foot and Mouth Disease (HFMD) as there have been an increase of confirmed cases in educational institutions throughout the country.
 Hand, Foot and Mouth Disease is a common viral illness among infants and children under the age of five years, but can also occur in adults.

 The disease is caused by a group of viruses known as Enterovirus.
-The virus can spread from person to person through:
+The virus can be spread from person to person through:

-- close personal contact, such as hugging an infected person - the air when an infected person coughs or sneezes - contact with feces, such as changing diapers of an infected person - touching contaminated surfaces like doorknobs, then touching your eyes, nose, or mouth before washing your hands
+- close personal contact, such as hugging an infected person; - the air when an infected person coughs or sneezes; - contact with faces when changing diapers of an infected person and hands are not thoroughly washed after; - touching contaminated surfaces like door knobs, then touching your eyes, nose, or mouth before washing your hands.

-HFMD usually starts with fever, sore throat, reduced appetite and a feeling of being unwell.
-One or two days after the fever starts, painful sores can develop in the mouth.
+HFMD usually starts with a fever, sore throat, reduced appetite and a feeling of being unwell.
+One or two days after the fever starts, painful sores may develop in the mouth.
 They usually begin as small red spots, often in the back of the mouth that blister and can become painful.
 A skin rash on the palms of the hands and soles of the feet may also develop over one or two days as flat, red spots, sometimes with blisters.
 It may also appear on the knees, elbows, buttocks or genital area.
-Generally, a person with hand, foot, and mouth disease is most contagious during the first week of illness.
-People can sometimes be contagious for days or weeks after symptoms go away.
-It is important to drink enough liquids to prevent dehydration.
+Generally, a person with Hand, Foot, and Mouth Disease is most contagious during the first week of illness.
+However, people can sometimes be contagious for days or weeks after symptoms go away.
+To prevent dehydration, it is important to drink enough fluids.